Tips To Avoid Weight Gain After Stopping Breastfeeding

 1. How do I lose my belly after breastfeeding?

-You may reduce the extra calories you consume and work out regularly to reduce belly fat once your baby is weaned.
+You may reduce the extra calories you consume and work out regularly to reduce the postpartum belly fat once your baby is weaned.
 If you do not get the desired results, speak to a dietician for a suitable diet plan.

 2. Can I still produce milk years after stopping breastfeeding?